coffeegrind123/docker-sd-webui/PROMPTING.md

 Amazing for tags that can cause deformation, like "pawpads" can force pawpads to gen even if the paw isn't in a position for that to be possible in. [:pawpads:.25] pretty much solves the issue by not adding pawpads to the prompt until 25% of the way into generation (edited)

+there's prompt schedule stuff
+[this:10] does not use the tag until after 10 steps have completed [this::10] uses the tag for 10 steps but not any more after

 from:terraraptor has:image